 None of this needs to be horribly expensive: Equipment costs are in the range of US$1000 to US$4000 and data costs from zero to less than five dollars a day—almost certainly less than the cost of the wear and tear on your boat that getting hammered several times would probably cause.

 But before I start, a couple of cautions:

-- Because this is a relatively short post, I will be radically oversimplifying.
-This post will not make you a competent voyaging sailboat router.
+- Because this is a relatively short post I will be radically oversimplifying.
+This post will not make you a competent voyaging boat router.
 It is only intended to illustrate the process.
-If you want to learn to do this properly, we recommend the Starpath Weather Trainer and Weather Predicting Simplified by Michael Carr.
+If you want to learn to do this properly, see the Further Reading links at the bottom of the post.

 - As the second chart shows, the North Atlantic, even in late spring and summer, can be a rough place.
 No amount of weather routing will save you from every gale and storm.
 If you and your boat are not prepared to withstand a multi-day gale or even a storm, you should not cross the North Atlantic by any route.

 Using weather fax you can monitor the position of the Jet Stream (top map) and particularly the 564mb contour (in bold).
 As you can see by comparing the two maps, lows and particularly gales generally follow about the same path as this contour.
 The Jet Stream is a long way south at the moment so I would stay well south too.